Black-and-white hawk-eagle: Distribution and ecology

 This species occurs from Oaxaca to Veracruz in southern Mexico southwards throughout Central America, with the exception of most of El Salvador and the Pacific coast of Nicaragua.
 In South America, it occurs on the Pacific side of the Andes south to Ecuador.
 The bulk of its range extends along the Caribbean coast from northern Colombia and Venezuela to the Guianas, and south through eastern Brazil, Paraguay and Uruguay to NE Argentina, and from there westwards again to Beni and Santa Cruz in NE Bolivia.
 A black-and-white hawk-eagle population is also found in the Loreto Region of NE Peru; it is not known in how far this is isolated from the rest of the bird's range.
 The species is absent from the western Amazon basin, and even though it might not common in the lands to the east (e.g. in Minas Gerais), there has been at least one nest described in the region.

 Its natural habitats are lowland forests of any type, though very dense and humid as well as savanna-like semiarid habitat are not preferred.
 Habitat fragmentation is not very well tolerated; though the species prefers a diverse habitat of mixed forest and shrubland, it requires large stands of closed-canopy forest to thrive.
 Its range does not extend very far into the uplands, but one individual was sighted at an altitude of about 4000 ft ASL in the Buena Vista Nature Reserve in Colombia's Sierra Nevada de Santa Marta.
 Another individual was sighted August 7, 2025 at an altitude of about 7,200 ft (2,200 m) ASL in the Bellavista Cloud Forest Reserve in Ecuador's Tandayapa Valley with birding guides Juan-Carlos Crespo and JT Birds.

-The food of this carnivore consists of mammals, toads, squamates and in particular a wide variety of birds.
+The food of this carnivore consists of mammals, toads, squamates, and in particular a wide variety of birds.
 Among the latter, it is known to prefer tree-living species, such as oropendolas, aracaris, tanagers and cotingas.
-But ground- and waterbirds like tinamous, chachalacas, wood quails, cormorants and the highly threatened Brazilian merganser (Mergus octosetaceus) have also been recorded as its prey.
-The black-and-white hawk-eagle has been known to attack small monkeys, though it is not clear with which intent.
-For as it seems, it has not been recorded to actually kill and eat a monkey, but more significant mammal prey may be opossums.
+But ground- and waterbirds like tinamous, chachalacas, wood quails, cormorants, and the highly threatened Brazilian merganser (Mergus octosetaceus) have also been recorded as its prey.
+The black-and-white hawk-eagle has been known to attack small monkeys, and there is one report of it preying on a Rylands' bald-faced saki (Pithecia rylandsi).
+More significant mammal prey may be opossums.

 Its preferred hunting technique is to soar high until it has spotted suitable prey, and then dive down on it, usually right into the forest canopy, but it has also been observed to catch a white woodpecker (Melanerpes candidus) that had been mobbing it in mid-air, after launching itself from its perch.
 It likes to hunt along ridges and forest edges where it can access the canopy-level from an oblique direction rather than just from directly above, and where ground-living prey is also more accessible.